 Tooth Coloured Restorations (Fillings)

-Many materials can be used for this, however we use a tooth colored material called composite, which is a strong resin material.
+Many materials can be used for restorations/fillings, however we use a tooth coloured material called composite, which is a strong resin material.

 We will then prepare the tooth further with a special gel material and bonding agents.
 We will then discuss with you which shade is most suitable.
 The composite is then built up in many layers and cured or set using a strong light.
 Once the tooth structure has been completed we will then polish and smooth the whole tooth.
 You will not notice where your tooth finishes and where the composite begins!